rouzbeh-parsi/Rouzbeh-Parsi.github.io/_pages/bc.md

 - \(\beta_1\) and \(\beta_2\) measure the effects of the exogenous variables.
 ---
 ## Results
+The results can be compared in the graph below.
+As can be seen, ARIMA and ETS produce very similar outcomes, while SARIMAX yields slightly lower predictions.
 <div id="chart" style="width:120%;height:450px;"></div>
 <script src="https://cdn.plot.ly/plotly-2.35.2.min.js"></script>
 <script src="{{ '/assets/js/bc.js' | relative_url }}"></script>